josephmienko/ospi_report_card_scrape/README.md

 ## How the Script (`ospi_report_card_scrape.py`) Works

-✅ Scrapes report cards all elementary schools in Lake Washington School District.
+✅ Scrapes report cards all elementary schools in Lake Washington School District (update as needed).

 ✅ Extracts Tableau generated images dynamically from the OSPI Report Card site.